Logan–Magnolia Community School District: Academics

-In a recent report done by US News and World Report, Logan-Magnolia High School is ranked #60 out of 350 high schools in the state.
+In the 2025-2026 rankings released by US News and World Report, Logan-Magnolia High School is ranked #64 out of 353 high schools in the state.
 This ranking is based on graduation rate, reading proficiency, math proficiency, and science proficiency.
-Since the district is also located within the Omaha Metropolitan Area, Logan-Magnolia ranks #15 out of Metro schools.
+Since the district is also located within the Omaha Metropolitan Area, Logan-Magnolia ranks #14 out of Metro schools.

 Athletics

 The Panthers compete in the Western Iowa Conference in the following sports: